nufke/node-lox-mqtt-gateway/README.md

 ### Broadcasting a Loxone Miniserver state changes over MQTT

-To receive actual states of controls and other elements, you need to subscribe to the following topic:
+To broadcast Loxone Miniserver states over MQTT, the following message is sent:

 ```
-<miniserver mqtt_prefix>/<serialnr>/<uuid>/#
+<miniserver mqtt_prefix>/<serialnr>/<uuid> <message>
 ```

-The topic prefix `<mqtt_prefix_lox>` will subscribe to messages coming from a Loxone Miniserver, with `serialnr` and the `uuid` of a state, as can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.
+Each message uses the topic prefix `<mqtt_prefix>` to identify messages coming from a Loxone Miniserver.
+The next topic level specifies the `serialnr` of the Miniserver, followed by the unique identifier `uuid` representing a control state, similar to the one used in the Loxone structure file `LoxAPP3.json` on your Miniserver.

 **Example**

 ```
-loxone/0123456789AB/01234567-abcd-0123-ffffeeeeddddcccc 1
+loxone/0123456789AB/01234567-abcd-0123-ffffeeeeddddcccc on
 ```

-Where `loxone` is the MQTT prefix, `0123456789AB` is the Miniserver serial nr., and `01234567-abcd-0123-ffffeeeeddddcccc` the uuid of one of the state fields in a control, and `1` the received value.
+Where `loxone` is the MQTT prefix, `0123456789AB` is the Miniserver serial nr., and `01234567-abcd-0123-ffffeeeeddddcccc` the uuid of one of the control state field, and the message is `on`.

 ### Sending MQTT control messages to the Loxone Miniserver

 To control the Loxone Miniserver, you should send messages to the following MQTT topic:

 ```
-<miniserver mqtt_prefix>/<serialnr>/<control-uuid>/cmd
+<miniserver mqtt_prefix>/<serialnr>/<control-uuid>/cmd <value>
 ```

 **Example**